 Put a rack in the centre of wok or baking dish and fill with boiling water to within 2.5cm of the rack.
 Place the platter on the rack.
 Cover with a large tight-fitting lid or foil and steam vigorously for about 15 minutes or until a knife inserted in the thickest part of the flesh comes out clean and the flesh flakes easily

-Remove platter from steamed, put fish onto a clean plate or serving platter and pour the soy sauce and wine evenly over the fish.
+Remove platter from steamed, place fish onto a clean plate or serving platter and pour the soy sauce and wine evenly over the fish.
 Scatter the shallots and carrots over the top.
 Heat the oil in a small pan over low heat until very hot, but not smoking and pour the hot oil over the entire surface of the dish.